Morningstar Star Rating Explainer: What They Are & How To Use Them

 Final Verdict

 Do they result in better performance?
-The future is never certain but because of the five different factors in an analyst rating, it can give you a greater degree of confidence when you invest.
-Before you say confidence is just a feeling, remember that the best investors are those who can buy and hold for the long term.
+The future is never certain, but because of the five different factors in an analyst rating, it can give you a greater degree of confidence when you invest.
+Remember that the best investors are those who can buy and hold for the long term.
 If you have greater confidence, you’re less likely to sell an asset that underperforms because of external reasons.

-If you think a fund is well run, low cost, and doesn’t generate unnecessary taxable events; you’re more likely to stick with it (because the alternatives that you’d invest in are worse, so where would the money go?).
-So confidence does matter and these ratings do give you a bit of that confidence.
+If you think a fund is well run, low cost, and doesn’t generate unnecessary taxable events; you’re more likely to stick with it.
+So, confidence does matter and these ratings do give you a bit of that confidence.

-Finally, Morningstar has been rating investments for a very long time and are very respected in the investing world.
-A rating doesn’t guarantee better performance but if you want a rating, they are the ones to turn to.
+Finally, Morningstar has been rating investments for a very long time and is very respected in the investing world.
+A rating doesn’t guarantee better performance, but if you want a rating, they are the ones to turn to.

 Other Posts You May Enjoy: